fire833/keepassxcync/README.md

 # keepassxcync

-A portable synchronization binary for your keepass databases.
+A portable synchronization binary for your `keepassxc` databases.